-It will though cover crutches, walkers and bedside commodes, if they are “medically necessary” and prescribed by a Medicare-enrolled physician and these pieces of equipment can help in the bathroom to reduce the risk of falling, and to lend stability to those who have mobility and strength issues.
+Original Medicare Part B will though typically cover crutches, walkers and bedside commodes, if they are “medically necessary”, and these pieces of equipment can help in the bathroom to reduce the risk of falling, and to lend stability to those who have mobility and strength issues.

-I have a long article with 50 plus safety tips that I have learned over the 11 years that I have looked after my mom and dad.
-These are both practical tips, and some suggestions for equipment you may find helpful.
+I have a long article, with 50 plus safety tips, that I have learned over the 11 years that I have looked after my mom and dad.
+These are both practical tips, and some suggestions for bathroom safety equipment that you may find helpful.
 You can read the article here.

 If you are looking for suggestions and advice on how to make bathing easier for your parent, especially if you are assisting them, then I have another article discussing ways I have found useful to make it a more comfortable and dignified experience for all parties – that one is here.

-How often does Medicare pay for a walker, or DME’s ?
+How often does Medicare pay for a walker, or DME ?

-The Medicare Part B will replace DME’s that you rent or own if it’s –
+Original Medicare Part B will replace DME that you rent, or own, if it’s –

 - worn out through use